Aalyahmonday/ytbplus/FAQ.md

 ### Q: How do I refresh uYouPlus?
 - AltStore users: please see [here](https://github.com/qnblackcat/uYouPlus/wiki/AltStore-(macOS-&-Windows-&-Linux)#refresh-uyouplus).
 - Sideloadly users: please see [here](https://github.com/qnblackcat/uYouPlus/wiki/Sideloadly-(macOS-&-Windows)#refresh-uyouplus).

 ***
 ### Q: I can't open uYouPlus after a week (AltStore/Sideloadly).
 It said **YouTube is no longer available**.
 - Apps that have been installed using a free developer account are only valid for 7 days (you can check the expiry date in AltStore).
 For now, please re-install AltStore & uYouPlus.
 - How to Refresh apps?
 See the answer above.

 ***
 ### Q: Should I remove the vanilla YouTube?
 ❖ You don‘t have to but you should.
-Keeping the vanilla YouTube app may cause issues with Google Sign-in and Cast to TV
+Keeping the vanilla YouTube app may cause issues with Cast to TV.

 ***
 ### Q: I can't sign into my Google account!!!
-❖ Try to delete the regular YouTube app, then re-install uYou+.
-If it doesn't help, try another sideload tool.
+❖ If you're using a paid sigining service: contact them and ask "How to keep the original bundle ID when sideloading app".
+Login should work with the default bundle ID.
+❖ If you're using your own paid developer account: generate a **Wildcard** profile, which allows you to use the default bundle ID of YouTube.
+❖ This problem rarely happens with free AltStore/Sideloadly users.
+In that case, try to remove vanilla YouTube (if existed) and re-install uYou+.

 ***
 ### Q: Why can't I see 2K/4K quality?